-Nassau Bay is located on the north coast of New Guinea bordering the Huon Gulf, south of Salamaua.
+Nassau Bay is located on the north coast of New Guinea bordering the Huon Gulf to the south of Salamaua.
 The southern end of Nassau Bay is formed by Cape Dingo and the mouth of the Tabali River.
 To the north is the mouth of the Bitoi River and Buyawim River.

 During the night of June 29-30, 1943 the US Army, 32nd Infantry Division, 162nd Infantry Regiment landed at Nassau Bay.
 On